TMSolution/Gravatar/docs/Requests.md

 # Requests to the gravatar.com

-##Request for profile data
+##Request for the profile data

-Requesting for profile data is a similar process to requesting images.
-You can request for profile data in diffrent formats, but implementation is always the same - composition of the response.
+You can request for profile data in diffrent formats declaring a request object

 #### Request for serialized profile data